 We provide workshops to support parents and provide them with information and activities to help their child at home.

-From June 2012, year one children are formally assessed by an unseen government test and results are reported to parents.
+Year one children are formally assessed by an unseen government test and results are reported to parents.
 It is a decoding test using 'real and non-real' words.

 Reading at Bidston Avenue Primary School

 Learning to read is complex yet essential for all our children's life chances.
 Reading relies on us learning many different cues such as:

 At Bidston Avenue Primary School we teach a daily reading workshop from years 1 to 6.
 This is an opportunity for high quality guided reading to take place.
 Children are also able to apply learned skills in a variety of activities.

 Children read in as many situations as possible, not just in reading lessons.
 Reading takes place in all lessons.